 Companies must examine the cost of preferred stock, or any source of funds because it represents the cost of raising money.
 For example, a bank loan might cost 9 percent interest, while borrowing money in the form of bonds sold to investors could cost 5 percent.

 Raising money by selling preferred stock could cost the company 10 percent, paid in the form of dividends to shareholders.
 Various factors drive the actual cost of preferred stock.

-Calculation of the Cost of Preferred Stock
+Calculating the Cost of Preferred Stock

-The cost of preferred stock will be higher than the cost of debt as debt is seen as the least risky component cost of capital.
-If a firm uses preferred stock as a source of financing, then it should include the cost of the preferred stock in the weighted average cost of capital formula.
+The cost of preferred stock will likely be higher than the cost of debt, as debt usually represents the least-risky component of a company's cost of capital.
+If a firm uses preferred stock as a source of financing, then it should include the cost of the preferred stock, with dividends, in its weighted average cost of capital formula.

-Weighted Cost of Capital
+The Overall Cost of Capital

 A company's weighted average cost of capital represents the average interest rate a company must pay to finance its operations, asset purchases or other needs.
 It also signifies the minimum average rate of return the company must earn on its current assets to satisfy its shareholders or owners, investors, and creditors.